ckinzthompson/ckinzthompson.github.io/_posts/2017-06-23-autocorrelation.md

 ## The Autocorrelation Function

 ### Definition
-Following Berne and Pecora's *Dynamic Light Scattering with Applications to Chemistry, Biology, and Physics*, the autocorrelation function of a time-dependent signal, $A(t)$, is defined by
+Following Berne and Pecora's *Dynamic Light Scattering with Applications to Chemistry, Biology, and Physics*, the autocorrelation function of a time-dependent signal, $$A(t)$$, is defined by

 $$\begin{aligned}
 \langle A(0)A(\tau) \rangle &= \lim_{T \to \infty} \frac{1}{T} \int_0^T dt\, A(t)A(t+\tau) \\